 Location: India

-As it seems to have been just in the approval process, it still shows their dummy website, which looks like a legitimate business website.
-Or, does it?
+It seems to still be in the Google Ads approval process, as it shows their dummy content.
+It looks like a legitimate business website…or, does it?

 https://travelescapadey.com/

 Just take a second look, and you’ll see something is off.
-Sentences are barely grammatically correct but full of unsophisticated, awkward syntax.
-It is not even written in Japanese except for the last two articles.
+The titles and sentences in the articles are barely grammatically correct but full of unsophisticated, awkward syntax.
+They are not even written in Japanese, except for the last two articles.
 More importantly, why am I seeing a travel agency’s website in the first place?

 🔗newsklix.com (Warning: This is a scam site)